 New Hotels in Berlin

-The pandemic obviously left its mark on the capital city as well.
-Berlin’s hotel market has shrunk by ten percent: There were 787 hotels, boarding houses and guesthouses at the end of 2019, but this number was at 695 at the beginning of 2022.
-In May 2023, the city already counted 732 accommodation establishments again.
-This shows: The Berlin’s hotel market is dynamic and adaptable.
-People with good ideas and a willingness to invest are bringing a breath of fresh air into the scene and teaming up with professionals to create new hotel concepts.
-The accommodation sector is becoming more and more individualized and appealing to a wide variety of lifestyles.
-Berlin’s hotel landscape has a few surprises in store for its overnight guests.
+In summer 2024, the city will have 732 accommodation establishments and offer one of the world's most modern hotel markets.
+People with good ideas and a willingness to invest are constantly providing a breath of fresh air and realising new hotel concepts together with professionals.
+The accommodation sector is becoming more individualised, more sustainable and appeals to a wide variety of lifestyles.
+Berlin's hotel landscape has a few surprises in store for its overnight guests.

 DoubleTree by Hilton Berlin Ku’damm © DoubleTree by Hilton Berlin Ku’damm